 I would say that the best times for me to look at your work is in the morning, so 6am - 7am (SF time), as well as in the evening, 10pm-12pm.
 But I will look at it whenever I can, early in the morning and throughout the day.

 Most animators have one day a week as their deadline for shot updates (you can pick any day that works best for you).
 If you need more feedback between each week, that's no problem of course.
 You can also just submit whenever you're done with the updates to your shot.

 I also recommend working on two shots at the same time.
 If you get tired of one you can work on the other one in order to keep the momentum and motivation going.
 Or while you're waiting for feedback on one clip, you can work on the other, that way you don't waste time.

 Usually animators send me one shot per review.
 If you send me two shots or more, then it will take a bit longer to get feedback.

-It would be really cool if you'd let me post your work+feedback on the Spungella Feedback site.
-That way other people can learn from it and you guys can leave feedback amongst yourselves as well.
-But I understand if you prefer not to share your clip, no pressure, all up to you, just let me know.
+It would be really cool if you'd let me post your feedback on my YT channel.
+That way other people can learn from it.
+But I understand if you prefer not to share or are not allowed to share your work, no pressure, all up to you, just let me know.

 I think that's it so far.
-As always, if you have any questions, just let me know and I'll update the FAQ!
+If you have any questions that haven't been answered here just let me know.
 And of course, check out Spungella or follow me on twitter.com/jeandenishaas for all the latest news and updates!